 - Clear the goods within the time limit that is printed on the notice of arrival.
 Goods in temporary storage have to be cleared through customs within 90 days after being placed in storage.
 The warehouse keeper may request that the customs clearance is done sooner, though.
 If the goods are transported as road traffic to the EU border and you transit them directly from the border, the transit has to take place immediately.
 If you have all information regarding the goods and everything is otherwise in order, the transit may only take a few minutes.

 - The code list contains the codes to be used in the declaration.

 - The carrier notifies Customs that the goods have arrived.
-The carried provides you with the MRN numbers and consignment numbers that you need for the transit procedure.
-If the goods have been entered into the bookkeeping of a customs-approved warehouse, you also need the warehouse ID, which often is provided in the notice of arrival.
+The carrier provides you with the MRN and consignment item numbers as well as possible transport document details that you need for the transit procedure.
+If the goods have been entered in the records of a warehouse approved by Customs, you also need the identification of warehouse, often provided in the arrival notification.

 - When you have all the information regarding the goods, you can submit the transit declaration and Customs releases the goods for the transit procedure.

 - Customs gives you an accompanying document, against which you receive the goods from the place of dispatch.
 This is usually a customs-approved warehouse.
 Transporting the goods is not allowed until Customs has opened the transit, i.e. released the goods for the transit procedure.
 Goods, placed under a transit procedure, should usually be transported in a sealed means of transport.
 Customs or the authorised customer can seal the load.